oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 If you have any questions about this post, please add a comment below.
 For more interesting content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, connect with us on [LinkedIn](https://www.linkedin.com/company/oktadev/), and subscribe to our [YouTube](https://www.youtube.com/oktadev) channel.

-Cover image credit: Photo of security cameras by Lianhao Qu via [Unsplash](https://unsplash.com/photos/LfaN1gswV5c)
+_Cover image credit: Photo of security cameras by Lianhao Qu via [Unsplash](https://unsplash.com/photos/LfaN1gswV5c)._